Sub-exponential mixing of open systems with particle-disk interactions: Introduction

-The main geometric assumption that makes the analysis feasible is that a particle can hit the disk at most once before returning to the heat reservoir.
-The existence is shown in section \ref{sect: existence} through estimating hitting times of a carefully chosen compact set $C$ in continuous time without an aid of a discretization or a potential.
+The existence of a non-equilibrium steady state is shown in section \ref{sect: existence} through estimating hitting times of a carefully chosen compact set $C$ in continuous time without an aid of a discretization or a potential.
 A regeneration times idea is employed in the argument.
 In order to apply a general state space Markov process theory developed in \cite{Meyn_existence}, one also needs to show that the minorization condition holds on $C$, which we do in \ref{subsect: C petite}.
 Convergence of initial distributions to the steady state follows by application of a theorem in \cite{MeynII} after a small modification of the minorization condition argument.
 In section \ref{sect: non exp mixing} we show that mixing is not exponential and for a large class of initial distribution convergence of initial distributions to the steady state occurs at sub-exponential rates.
 The argument is similar to \cite{Y2}.
 However, we cannot use the potential $V$ for certain upper bound estimates and different methods are required.
 The key property that leads to sub-exponential mixing is that the (invariant) measure of the states for which at least one particle will not collide with a heat reservoir or a disk in time $\tau$ is of the order of $\tau^{-2}$.
 The dynamics thus resembles one of an expanding map with a neutral fixed point and sub-exponential convergence rates for a class of initial distributions can be obtained using arguments similar to \cite{LSY}.
 The bounds on the measure of the particles that will not collide with a heat reservoir or a disk in time $\tau$ are obtained using the minorization condition and other properties of the dynamics.